olcf/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 On your own, go through all the steps detailed earlier to use Score-P and Vampir on MiniSweep.
 The solution to implementing Score-P on MiniSweep in the CMake file can be found in `solutions/miniSweep`.

->NOTE: When it comes to filtering, you should filter out most, if not all, functions since there are so many USR functions that take up a lot of space.
+>NOTE: When it comes to filtering MiniSweep, you should filter out most, if not all, functions since there are so many USR functions that take up a lot of space.

 ## Further Resources